FirelyTeam/firely-docs/vonk/releasenotes/upgrade.rst

 Upgrading Plugins
 -----------------

-Since a Plugin runs in the context of a Vonk FHIR Server we advice you to start by upgrading your Vonk FHIR Server, without loading your Plugin.
+Since a Plugin runs in the context of a Vonk FHIR Server we advise you to start by upgrading your Vonk FHIR Server, without loading your Plugin.
 Check the section on :ref:`settings_pipeline` to see how you can exclude your plugin from the pipeline.

 Upgrade the references in your plugin: